Finch Mix Garden Kit

 - Early Fen Sedge or Path Rush - seed variety,

 This economical kit includes 38 plant plugs that fill 50 square feet at 1-foot spacing - a 5'x10' bed (with 8" border); or up to 86 square feet at 1.5 sq. ft. spacing - a 6'x14' bed.
+Note that this kit features some of our larger plants or vigorous spreaders to maximize bird resources.
+While we normally recommend 12" spacing or less, 18" average spacing may be preferable for this kit.

 Each kit comes with a planting guide as well as instructions for placing a perch and creating a bird bath.
 The plants are individually tagged for identification and all tags include height so you can alter the layout to suit your space.